Our First App

 command we used to build our app, and after they'd built it they'd have to run it from the build directory like we did.
 Clearly, we need to do some more stuff to make our app fit for people to use, to make it a real app.

-To create our first real app, we're going to re-use what we learned in the last chapter and build on that example.
+To create our first real app, we're going to re-use what we learned in and build on that example.

 Create a new project folder, including a new "src" folder and an Application.vala file